Aodhán Ó Ríordáin: Education

 Ó Riordáin put forward a bill in 2018 to tackle school absenteeism, which the government accepted and passed.

 During the COVID-19 pandemic, Ó Ríordáin successfully campaigned for Ireland's free school meals campaign to be extended across summer.
 As Labour's spokesperson on education, Ó Riordáin has called for single-sex schools to be abolished, saying that they are "part of the problem" of gender inequality.
 He branded education minister Norma Foley and the government a "bad debs committee" in the Dáil over their ruling on mask-wearing in primary schools.
+He has called for the Leaving Certificate to be abolished and replaced with a "level of assessed grades".

 In November 2021, Alphonsus Cullinan, the Catholic Bishop of Waterford and Lismore accused Ó Ríordáin of "almost inciting hatred" for suggesting religious patronage should be removed from schools, referring to a speech Ó Ríordáin made at the 2021 Labour conference.
 He shouted "Let’s get them out" during the speech.
 Cullinan wrote a letter of complaint to party leader Alan Kelly. Ó Ríordáin stated that he did not name any particular religious group.

+Israel–Palestine

+Ó Ríordáin has described Israeli actions in the Gaza war as "evil in our time" and "genocide".
+He supports boycotts of Israel, saying that Israel will "never change" unless there is a global boycott and calling on Israeli football teams to be banned from FIFA and UEFA competitions.
+He called for Ireland to withdraw from the Eurovision Song Contest 2024 due to Israel's participation.
+He has expressed disapproval of British Labour Party leader Keir Starmer's policies on Gaza, describing them as "incredibly disappointing".

+LGBTQ rights

+Ó Ríordáin supported the legalisation of same-sex marriage in the 2015 referendum.
+In a TV appearance on RTÉ's Saturday Night Show during the campaign, Ó Ríordáin was asked by presenter Brendan O'Connor to remove a rainbow "Yes" pin from his collar.

 Other activities

 On 28 March 2018, Paddy Jackson and his co-accused were found not guilty of rape and other charges.
 Following the verdict Ó Riordáin sent a tweet praising the complainant and questioning the jury's decision.
-In response Jackson's solicitors have announced that he intends to sue Ó Riordáin for defamation following a tweet Ó Riordáin made following Jackson's acquittal.
+In response Jackson's solicitors announced that he intended to sue Ó Riordáin for defamation following a tweet Ó Riordáin made following Jackson's acquittal.

 Personal life

-He is married to Áine Kerr, and they have one child.
+He married Áine Kerr in 2010, and they had one child.
+They have since divorced.
+In April 2024, Ó Riordáin announced that he and Nicola Byrne had a child.